TheHorscht/DialogSystem/README.md

 dialog_system.dialog_box_height = 70
  -- How far the player has to move away from the point where it was opened for it to close automatically dialog_system.distance_to_close = 15
+-- Whether to disable the controls of the player while the dialog is open dialog_system.disable_controls = false
 }
 ```
 **function** `dialog_system.open_dialog(message : message)` **returns** `dialog`